zzzookie/zzzookie/README.md

-Hello there! ✋<br>
+Hello there!<br>
-I'm Frontend Developer from Moscow currently living in Thailand and ***opened for a job offers***.<br>
+I'm Frontend Developer from Moscow currently living in Thailand and ***opened for a job offers***.<br><br>
-🌟 Really excited about making my part of the job squeaky clean.
-Prefer Front-end, but can handle Back-end as well.
-Studied UX-design.<br>
 📈 Continually developing my skills is my #1 priority right now, and I'm looking for a team to make that possible with.<br>
-🌍 I'm location-flexible, ready to relocate almost anywhere :)
+🌍 I'm location-flexible, ready to relocate almost anywhere :)<br>
+🤌 Really excited about making my part of the job squeaky clean.<br>
+🌈 Prefer Front-end, but can handle Node.js Back-end as well.<br>
+🎨 Also studied some UX-design (at least I'm physically unable to produce visual shit)<br>

 ## My stack
 * Next.js + React + Redux